The best Australia VPN in 2021

 It's no secret that the Australian government takes a keen interest in just about everyone's online activity, and in recent years the Australia VPN has boomed.
 Thanks to legislation demanding ISPs track and keep hold of your data, alongside heavy-handed site blocking and its Five Eyes membership, anyone setting foot Down Under would do well to bag the best VPN.

 Many Australia VPN users will want to evade surveillance, but the software can also sidestep geo-restrictions put in place by streaming services.
-For example, if you want to watch It's Always Sunny in Philadelphia, in Australia it's only available on Prime.
-However, by connecting to a UK server, you'll be able to watch it on your Netflix account.
+For example, if you're outside of Australia and want to watch Aussie Rules, cricket, or rugby league, you can use a VPN to relocate back home to tune in.
+The same goes for blocked content on sites like Netflix and Amazon Prime.

 Enhanced privacy, combined with streaming and other website unblocking, makes an Australia VPN a no-brainer.
 However, with the vast amount of options out there it can be tricky to pick – so here we'll outline what makes a good service, and our top five suggestions to test out.